 These Paleo Lemon Breakfast Cookies are easy to make and so delicious!
 Vegan and egg-free, these cookies will keep you full and dazzle your taste buds!
 The perfect healthy breakfast recipe!
 Gluten free, grain free, refined sugar free.

 Um, cookies for breakfast?
 Yes, please!

 Whatever you want to call it, they are tasty little buggers that are travel-sized and go great with a cup of coffee.
 Yet, I think I would also be able to pass them off as a dessert at any potluck without a complaint.

 Even better news.
 These breakfast cookies are gluten free, grain free, vegan, and refined sugar free.
 They are mixed entirely in your food processor (high five for fewer dishes!) and are done start to finish in about 30 minutes.

-So, let’s tally the pros to these lemon poppyseed breakfast cookies
+So, let’s tally the pros to these poppyseed lemon breakfast cookies:

-better for you than a Krispy Kreme…by A LOT
+- better for you than a Krispy Kreme…by A LOT

-soft like a scone, delish like a cookie
+- soft like a scone, delish like a cookie

-1 dish dirtied = as good as it gets
+- 1 dish dirtied = as good as it gets

-easy peasy lemon squeezey (pun wholeheartedly intended)
+- easy peasy lemon squeezey (put wholeheartedly intended)

 Guys, I’m not really seeing any reason why you shouldn’t be already baking these.
 Recipe!
 Here!
 Go!